Philip Neri: The French Oratory

 The Oratory movement spread in the early period, especially in Italy.
 In France, a separate and distinct foundation from the Oratory of Saint Philip Neri was founded, though inspired by St Philip's model.
 Best known as the French Oratory, it was founded in 1611 in Paris, France, by Pierre de Bérulle (1575–1629), later a cardinal of the Catholic Church.
 The French Oratory had a determinant influence on the French school of spirituality throughout the 17th century.
 Unlike St Philip's Oratory, it operates under the central authority of a Superior General.
 Early members included Nicolas Malebranche, Louis Thomassin, Jules Mascaron and Jean Baptiste Massillon.
-Suppressed at the French Revolution, it was revived by Père Pététot, curé of St Roch, in 1852, as the "Oratory of Jesus and Mary Immaculate".
+Suppressed at the French Revolution, it was revived by Pierre Pététot, curé of St Roch, in 1852, as the "Oratory of Jesus and Mary Immaculate".

 Music

 Philip Neri encouraged the singing of the Lauda spiritual (laude) in his oratory services.
 The prominent composers Tomás Luis de Victoria and Giovanni Pierluigi da Palestrina probably participated in this music.
-The result of Philip's approach was undoubtedly a unique and varied aesthetic experience.
+Historian Francesco Danieli speculates that this would have produced a unique and varied aesthetic experience.

 Seven Churches Walk

 Philip sometimes led "excursions" to other churches, often with music and a picnic on the way.
 In 1553, Neri started the tradition of making a one-day pilgrimage to seven churches, starting from St. Peter's Basilica and ending at the Basilica di Santa Maria Maggiore.

 The tradition of visiting all seven churches was started by Neri to combine conviviality and the sharing of a common religious experience through discovering the heritage of the early saints.
-Neri drew up an itinerary that included visits to St. Peter's Basilica, then St. Paul Outside-the-Walls, St. Sebastian's, St. John Lateran, Holy Cross-in-Jerusalem, St. Lawrence-Outside-the Walls, and finally St. Mary Major.
+Neri drew up an itinerary that included visits to St. Peter's Basilica, then St. Paul Outside-the-Walls, St. Sebastian's, St. John Lateran, Holy Cross-in-Jerusalem, St. Lawrence-Outside-the-Walls, and finally St. Mary Major.
 He and a few friends and acquaintances would gather before dawn and set out on their walk.
 At each church, there would be prayer, hymn singing, and a brief sermon by Neri.

 A simple meal was pre-arranged at the gardens of the Villa Mattei.
 The Mattei family opened their grounds for pilgrims to rest and provided them with bread, wine, cheese, eggs, apples, and salami.
 During these "picnics", musicians would play and singers would perform.

-The street which links Basilica of Saint Paul Outside the Walls with San Sebastiano Fuori le mura is still called "Via Delle Sette Chiese" (Seven Churches Walk).
-These pilgrimages were designed to be a counterpoint to the raucous behavior of Carnival.
+The street which links Basilica of Saint Paul Outside the Walls with San Sebastiano fuori le mura is still called "Via Delle Sette Chiese" (Seven Churches Walk).
+These pilgrimages were designed to be a counterpoint to the raucous behaviour of Carnival.
 The Walks became very popular and began to attract others.
 From this developed the custom of visiting seven churches on Maundy Thursday.
 In Rome, the Seven Church Walk is traditionally done on Wednesday of Holy Week.